 How we work

-The Expert Group on Children at Risk (CAR) was founded in 1999, and became a working group within the CBSS in 2002.
-The Expert Group is a platform of exchange for professionals working to support children at risk.
+Cooperation on children at risk in the Baltic Sea region began in 1998 and was included as part of the Council of the Baltic Sea States (CBSS) in 2002.
+The CBSS Expert Group on Children at Risk is a platform of exchange for officials and professionals working to support children at risk.
 The Expert Group consists of senior officials from the CBSS Member States appointed by the ministries responsible for children’s issues in Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Russia and Sweden.
 The European Commission has a seat in the Group.
 Together the group shares national developments and discusses ways to address gaps in services, expertise and capacity.

 Ensuring a safe and secure region is one of the priorities of the Council of the Baltic Sea States (CBSS), and the Baltic Sea Region is a model for regional cooperation in child protection.
 The United Nations Convention on the Rights of the Child (UNCRC) guarantees the world’s children human rights, dignity and integrity as well as safety and security.
 Based on the UNCRC, the CBSS Member States are implementing legislative, political and administrative measures in order to combat violence against children and ensure that children are safe, healthy, educated and motivated – thus enhancing societal sustainability and prosperity.